Billie Joe + Norah – Foreverly

 A strange and curious contribution, though perhaps best left to the originals – an interesting listen nonetheless.

-Foreverly was released on 25th November 2013, for further information or to order the album visit here.
+Foreverly is released on 25th November 2013.
+For further information or to order the album visit Norah Jones’s website here.

 Watch the video for Silver Haired Daddy of Mine here: